 **Seriously though, if you look at a weather map over all the islands of Hawaii, it is only raining over my neighborhood, and it will continue to do so indefinitely.**

 I know this post is me little feeling sorry for myself, but in the 'Phases of self-discovery,' I think this is one of the phases.

 What am I doing here?
 I think if I knew, then the struggle would be worth it, but I'm not even sure what outcome I'm looking for is and that bugs me.
 It makes me feel like all of this is just struggle for the sake of struggle, which seems silly.

 1 — I've found some mosquito netting which has made for a new, fun hobby of laying protected from an army of mosquitos out to get me and really feeling like the superior species.

 2 — In a previous post I mentioned that there were very loud birds at night.
 Well, it's recently come to my attention that those, of course, are geckos.
-Incredibly LOUD geckos that chirp and squeek and click to each other once the sun goes down.
-Last night one member in the family of geckos who lives in my cabin chirped so loudly next to my ear he woke me up.
+Incredibly LOUD frogs that chirp and squeek and click to each other once the sun goes down.
+Last night one member in the family of frogs who lives in my cabin chirped so loudly next to my ear he woke me up.
 I took that as payback for almost stepping on him earlier that day.
 Fair is fair.